controllocked/proxydog/README.md

 # ProxyDog 🐶

-A small asynchronous script to collect public HTTP proxies from open sources and filter them in 2 steps:
+A small asynchronous utility to collect public HTTP proxies from open sources and filter them in 2 steps:

 1. **Primary filtering**: checks that a proxy responds to a simple HTTP request and can also reach an HTTPS URL.
 Also removes **transparent** proxies.
 2. **Quality filtering**: measures latency and checks a few popular websites.